NeurodataWithoutBorders/matnwb/README.md

 ```bash
 git clone --recursive https://github.com/NeurodataWithoutBorders/nwb-schema.git
 ```
+Then re-run `generateCore()` to update the API from the updated schema.
 ## API Documentation

 For more information regarding the MatNWB API or any of the NWB Core types in MatNWB, visit the [MatNWB API Documentation pages](https://neurodatawithoutborders.github.io/matnwb/doc/index.html).